apache/nuttx/configs/viewtool-stm32f107/README.txt

           Device Drivers
             CONFIG_SPI=y                       : Enable SPI support
-            CONFIG_SPI_EXCHANGE=y              : The exchange() method is supported CONFIG_SPI_OWNBUS=y                : Smaller code if this is the only SPI device
+            CONFIG_SPI_EXCHANGE=y              : The exchange() method is supported

             CONFIG_INPUT=y                     : Enable support for input devices CONFIG_INPUT_ADS7843E=y            : Enable support for the XPT2046